dentity007/LISP-Backward-Chaining-Core-Engine/car-expert-system/README.md

 ## 📝 Development Notes

 The modular backward‑chaining expert system in this folder is the primary implementation.

+### Historical Reference

-The legacy `simple-car-expert.lisp` remains as a forward‑chaining educational reference.
+The legacy `simple-car-expert.lisp` in the project root is a forward‑chaining educational example kept for comparison and teaching purposes.
+New development should target the backward‑chaining engine in this folder.

 ---